Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Statement of the main results

-where~$\mu_i(\alpha^{(i)})$ is the principal eigenvalue of the canonical harmonic oscillator~$-\frac12\left(\partial_x^2-x^2\right)$ acting on the spatial domain~$\left(-\infty,\epsLimit{i}\sqrt{|\hessEigval{i}{1}|/2}\right)$ with homogeneous Dirichlet boundary conditions.
-Both these quantities can therefore be easily computed in practice, given the knowledge of all the critical points of~$V$ inside~$\mathcal K$ and the eigenvalues of the Hessian~$\nabla^2 V$ at these points.
+where~$\mu_{0,\epsLimit{i}\sqrt{|\hessEigval{i}{1}|/2}}$ is the principal eigenvalue of the canonical harmonic oscillator~$-\frac12\left(\partial_x^2-x^2\right)$ acting on the spatial domain~$\left(-\infty,\epsLimit{i}\sqrt{|\hessEigval{i}{1}|/2}\right)$ with homogeneous Dirichlet boundary conditions. \end{corollary} \begin{proof} The asymptotic equivalent for $\lambda_{1,\beta}$ follows immediately from Theorem~\ref{thm:eyring_kramers}, while the equivalent for~$\lambda_{2,\beta}$ follows from the proof of Theorem~\ref{thm:harm_approx}, namely the expression~\eqref{eq:lambda_2_expr} in Section~\ref{subsec:global_harm_operator} below. \end{proof} Both the asymptotic equivalents appearing in the formulas~\eqref{eq:eigval_asymptotics} can be easily computed in practice, given the knowledge of all the critical points of~$V$ inside~$\mathcal K$ and the eigenvalues of the Hessian~$\nabla^2 V$ at these points.
 The formulas~\eqref{eq:eigval_asymptotics} provide insight into how to tune acceleration methods such as ParRep in the limit of small temperature. \paragraph{Harmonic approximation of the decorrelation time.} A key choice in ParRep-like algorithms is the selection of a decorrelation time associated to a domain~$\Omega_\beta$ (which here we take for the sake of generality to be temperature-dependent).
 Heuristically, Proposition~\ref{prop:qsd_spectral} suggests that a natural decorrelation time is given by~$n_{\mathrm{corr}}/(\lambda_{2,\beta}-\lambda_{1,\beta})$, where~$n_{\mathrm{corr}}>0$ is a tolerance hyperparameter of our choosing.
 This choice is common in materials science, and~$\lambda_{2,\beta}$ is then usually further approximated by modelling the basin of attraction~$\basin{z_0}$ as a harmonic potential well, see for instance~\cite[Section 2.10]{PUV15}.
 In our setting, this corresponds to the approximation~$\lambda_{2,\beta}\approx \underset{1\leq j\leq d}{\min}\,\hessEigval{0}{j}$.
 The formula~\eqref{eq:eigval_asymptotics} shows that this approximation is however not valid in general (even in the case~$\Omega_\beta=\basin{z_0}$), but that it is possible to get a valid approximation by taking into account the eigenvalues of harmonic oscillators at the other critical points. \paragraph{Optimization of the asymptotic timescale separation~\eqref{eq:separation} with respect to~$\left(\epsLimit{i}\right)_{i\in I_{\min}}$.} The formulas~\eqref{eq:eigval_asymptotics} also provide insight into the problem of maximizing the separation of timescales ${(\lambda_{2,\beta}-\lambda_{1,\beta})/\lambda_{1,\beta}}$ with respect to the shape of the domain.
 Equivalently, we aim to maximize~$\lambda_{2,\beta}/\lambda_{1,\beta}$.
-As mentioned in the introduction, this optimization problem can be addressed using numerical methods, at least in cases where low-dimensional representations of the system can be used, see~\cite{BLS24}.
+As mentioned in the introduction, this optimization problem can be addressed using numerical methods, at least in cases where low-dimensional representations of the system can be used, see~\cite{BLS25b}.
 Here we focus on the optimization in the semiclassical limit.
 Obviously, there is a caveat in the fact that our geometric assumptions (see Section~\ref{subsec:geometric_assumptions}) restrict the class of domains with respect to which we optimize, and our results only give asymptotically optimal prescriptions in the limit~${\beta\to\infty}$ for the choice of~$(\epsLimit{i})_{0\leq i < N}$.
 We can nevertheless make some observations.